Ben Klassen: Church of the Creator

-Klassen self-appointed himself Pontifex Maximus of the church until January 25, 1993, when he transferred the title to Dr. Rick McCarty.
+Klassen appointed himself Pontifex Maximus of the church until January 25, 1993, when he transferred the title to Dr. Rick McCarty.

 Racial holy war

 Ben Klassen first popularized the term "Racial Holy War" (RaHoWa) within the white nationalist movement.
-He also consistently called black people "niggers" in public discourse as well as in the literature of the COTC, as opposed to many white nationalist leaders who use relatively more polite terms in public.
+He also consistently called black people "niggers" in public discourse as well as in the literature of the COTC.
 Klassen wrote, "Furthermore, in looking up the word in Webster's dictionary I found the term 'nigger' very descriptive: 'a vulgar, offensive term of hostility and contempt for the black man'.
 I can't think of anything that defines better and more accurately what our position... should be...
 If we are going to be for racial integrity and racial purity... we must take a hostile position toward the nigger.
 We must give him nothing but contempt."

 In his 1987 book Rahowa – This Planet Is All Ours he claims that Jews created Christianity in order to make white people weaker, and he said that the first priority should be to "smash the Jewish Behemoth".